 10 Black Finance Leaders in History

-In honor of Black History Month, we dug into the history of finance in the United States to share a few of the Black trailblazers who overcame great odds to achieve success.
+In honor of Black History Month, we dug into the history of finance in the United States to share a few of the Black trailblazers who overcame great adversity to achieve success.

 Their achievements in finance are especially notable considering the barriers to basic financial health for Black people in the U.S. — barriers that include a history of slavery, segregation and racial violence, racist policies and systems that persist and discrimination in everyday life.